 At the beginning of the year, ask students to discuss local or national issues of importance.
 This might include health initiatives, environmental projects, veteran’s issues, homelessness, hunger, or poverty.
 Choose three charitable organizations (check their charity ratings to ensure the money goes to a good place) and have your students vote on their top choice.

 Then, bring in large jars for students to fill with spare change.
-Encourage your kids to come up with creative ideas for fundraising to meet their charitable goal.
+Encourage them to come up with creative ideas for fundraising to meet their charitable goal.

 Help Students Reflect On Their Blessings